Colorful Houses in Trondheim Norway

 Overview of Trondheim

-Founded in 997 by Viking King Olav Tryggvason, Trondheim stands as one of Norway’s oldest cities and its first capital.
-Today, this vibrant city offers visitors a compelling mix of historical significance and contemporary energy, making it a fascinating destination for those seeking things to do in Trondheim.
+Founded in 997 by Viking King Olav Tryggvason, Trondheim is one of Norway’s oldest cities and its first capital.
+Today, this lively city offers visitors a compelling mix of historical significance and contemporary energy, making it a fascinating destination for those seeking things to do in Trondheim.

 Nidaros Cathedral Trondheim